uniVocity/shopify/README.md

  - **580K ADA pledged**.
 We are committed not only to expand the adoption of Cardano in the e-commerce space, but also committed to ensure it's decentralized.
 We are here to stay and not going anywhere.

- - **5% fees**.
-Comparing to a pool that charges 1% fees, this means you earn only 0.2% less rewards in a year, but you'll help increase the value of every ADA you own through greater adoption.
+ - **1.74% fees**.
+On top of great rewards you'll also help increase the value of every ADA you own through greater adoption.

 ## Other ways of supporting our project